 Hot Spas in Imabari

 There are a number of hot spa locations in Imabari such as Yunoura Hot Spa, Kua House, Nibukawa Hot Spa, Tatara hot spa and Mare Gracia on the Omishima Island.
 Each hot spa locations offers natural radon spa springs or revitalising seawater bathing and much more which is just what is needed after a day on guided Imabari Tours.
 Some locations cater for adults only but others welcome the entire family.

 Travel Tips for Imabari

 The best time to visit Imabari is regarded to be July and August as the temperatures are at their warmest then.
 It may be warm but there will be rain so be prepared.
 June is the wettest month so should be avoided.
 If you do not mind the cold, January is the driest month and a good time to do Imabari private guided tours.
 These are cheaper and once you do not have to walk far outside a great way to spend your day.

 The general consensus is that the city of Imabari is nice but slightly more expensive than other cities of its calibre.
 It is worth doing research to find the cheapest accommodation and places to dine.
 Imabari private guided tours will vary on the type of tours and time of year you want to do them.
 Don’t be afraid to check the prices in cafes and restaurants and leave if you are not happy with them.

 Know Before Visiting Imabari

 The top tip is to book all guided Imabari tours or sightseeing tours Imabari before you travel.
 The online easy booking deals can make a huge difference.
 When going on tours to any of the shrines, dress respectfully.
-Try not to stray from the group when on sightseeing tours Imabari Be careful of pickpockets in areas that are crowded or shops and never walk alone at night in areas that are dark and deserted looking
+Try not to stray from the group when on sightseeing tours Imabari Be careful in areas that are crowded or shops and never walk alone at night in areas that are dark and deserted looking

 Weather in Imabari